Safeguarding Team

 What does a Designated Safeguarding Lead do?

-The role of the Designated Safeguarding Person was specified in the Children Act 2004 and ensured every organisation had a “named person” for safeguarding children and young people.
-The Designated Safeguarding Person has a responsibility at both a strategic level within the organisation and on a day to day basis.
+- The role of the Designated Safeguarding Person was specified in the Children Act 2004 and ensured every organisation had a “named person” for safeguarding children and young people.

 Key Aspects of the Designated Person role includes: